Seoul says North Korea has fired its security chief

 Since taking power in late 2011, Kim Jong Un has executed or purged a slew of high-level government officials in what the South Korean government has described as a "reign of terror."

+The most spectacular among them was the 2013 execution of his uncle, Jang Song Thaek, once considered the second most powerful man in North Korea, for alleged treason.
+The South's government has said the North also executed a vice premier for education in 2016 for unspecified anti-revolutionary and factional acts, and a defense minister in 2015 for treason.

-It is not clear if Kim Won Hong's alleged sacking means he has been permanently removed from North Korea's leadership circle.
+It was not clear if Kim Won Hong's reported sacking means he has been permanently removed from North Korea's leadership circle.
 Choe Ryong Hae, a close aide to Kim Jong Un, was believed to have been briefly banished to a rural collective farm for re-education in 2015, but he regained his political footing during a rare congress of the North's ruling Workers' Party last year.

 Comments